osaidalikhan/Linked-List/README.md

 # Linked-List
-It contains different tasks of Linked List in C++.
+It contains different tasks of Linked List.